FGRibreau/mcp-matomo/README.md

 ## Overview

-This project provides two components:

-1. **`openapi-gen`** - A CLI tool that introspects your Matomo instance and generates an OpenAPI 3.0 specification
-2. **`server`** - An MCP server that reads the OpenAPI spec and exposes all Matomo API methods as tools
+This project provides an MCP server that exposes all available Matomo API methods as tools.

 ## Quick Start